Dates & Prices

 Day 13

 MeridaToday is a free day to explore the many sights of Merida.
-Perhaps visit some of the museums, including the impressive Regional Anthropology Museum of the Yucatan, and stroll the city streets which are alive with art and culture.
+Perhaps visit some of the museums, including the impressive Regional Anthropology Museum of the Yucatan, and stroll the city streets, which are alive with art and culture.
 Hang out in the green and shady Plaza Grande, with the 16th-century cathedral on one side and City Hall, State Government Palace and Casa Montejo on the other.
 The outdoor market is another essential visit, with an array of hammocks and Mayan replicas for sale, plus a selection of enticing local cuisine, including the dish cochinita pibil ('little pig') or the incredibly spicy El Yucateco hot sauce.
 If you can't visit enough Maya sites, you may want to head for the ancient ruins of Uxmal.
-Here you'll visit the amazing Palace of the Governors, considered by many to be the best example of classic Maya architecture.
-You may choose to travel west out to the coast to take a boat ride and visit the Celestun Bird Sanctuary and Biosphere Reserve.
-Here, near extensive beaches lined with coconut trees, you'll see a variety of coastal birds.
-Depending on the season (usually November to March), you may be able to witness the magnificent sight of thousands of flamingos painting a pink streak across the landscape.
+Here, you'll see the amazing Palace of the Governors, considered by many to be the best example of classic Maya architecture.

 Meals: Breakfast -